rtm/js-pick-notation/js-pick-operator.md

 #### Ranges

-There is also a range key, useful in array arithmetic, which has the syntax `key to key`.
+There is also a range key, useful in array arithmetic, which has the syntax `key...key`.

 For example, we can reverse an array with

-    a @-1 to 0
+    a #-1 ...
+0

 #### Picktypes